kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Share the dashboard from the CloudWatch console.
 Enter the product manager's email address, and complete the sharing steps.
 Provide a shareable link for the dashboard to the product manager.
 - [ ] Create an IAM user specifically for the product manager.
 Attach the CloudWatchReadOnlyAccess AWS managed policy to the user.
 Share the new login credentials with the product manager.
 Share the browser URL of the correct dashboard with the product manager.
 - [ ] Create an IAM user for the company's employees.
 Attach the ViewOnlyAccess AWS managed policy to the IAM user.
 Share the new login credentials with the product manager.
 Ask the product manager to navigate to the CloudWatch console and locate the dashboard by name in the Dashboards section.
 - [ ] Deploy a bastion server in a public subnet.
 When the product manager requires access to the dashboard, start the server and share the RDP credentials.
-On the bastion server, ensure that the browser is configured to open the dashboard URL with cached AWS credentials that have appropriate permissions to view the dashboar- [ ]
+On the bastion server, ensure that the browser is configured to open the dashboard URL with cached AWS credentials that have appropriate permissions to view the dashboard

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is migrating applications to AWS.
 The applications are deployed in different accounts.
 The company manages the accounts centrally by using AWS Organizations.
 The company's security team needs a single sign-on (SSO) solution across all the company's accounts.
 The company must continue managing the users and groups in its on-premises self-managed Microsoft Active Directory.
 Which solution will meet these requirements?